UXSoc/UX-glitch/Documentation/EXTRAS.md

 # Extras

-There are a lot of interesting thing you can do with this project, for example https://github.com/UXSoc/UX-glitch/ automatically deploys to https://golden-break.glitch.me/ after every `git push`.
+There are a lot of interesting things you can do with this project, for example https://github.com/UXSoc/UX-glitch/ automatically deploys to https://golden-break.glitch.me/ after every `git push`.

 ## Basic DevOps